The victory of copyright holders over torrents and the active growth of the mobile application market sent this advertising format to a deep knockout.

 However, it still continues to be popular among adult sites and sites with entertaining content.

-The participants of this small market are confident in the stable status of a popunder, but there is something else which is well remembered, it is the other side of User Experience.
+The participants of this small market are confident in the stable status of a popunder.
+But what is the other side of User Experience?

 Currently, Facebook and Google remain the monopolists of the advertising market.
-The highly dubious user-generated content on Youtube is reliably protected from claims by an entire army of Google lawyers across the globe.
+Dubious user-generated content on Youtube is protected by an army of Google lawyers.
 Although comparing the user experience of an adult visitor to Youtube and Pornhub (or Xhamster), the output is controversial.

 And which of the media buyers didn’t experience the need to make a blacklists on tens of thousands of children’s YouTube channels where apparently prevails an underage audience?